Technical standards. Certain types of facilities are exempted from needing an air quality permit if they follow these specific requirements.

 If I had a permit and switch to this technical standard, do I have to submit an emissions inventory and pay fees?
 You will still have to submit your emission inventory and pay fees for the previous year’s emissions.
 If you receive an invoice, pay it.
 However, after that, you will no longer have to submit an emission inventory or pay emission inventory fees.
 For example, if you void your facility’s permit in the middle of 2019, you will have to submit the emission inventory for 2018 and pay the fees, but you won’t have to report or pay fees for any emissions produced during 2019.

-- The VOC and HAP total air emissions calculator (p-sbap5-41) can be used for coating and auto body facilities that purchase or use 2,000 gallons or more of coating and cleaners per year and seek eligibility based on emitting 20,000 pounds or less of Volatile Organic Compounds (VOC) and 12,000 pounds or less of Hazardous Air Pollutants (HAP).
+This document can be used for coating and auto body facilities that purchase or use 2,000 gallons or more of coating and cleaners per year and seek eligibility based on emitting 20,000 pounds or less of Volatile Organic Compounds (VOC) and 12,000 pounds or less of Hazardous Air Pollutants (HAP).